core-wg/oscore/draft-ietf-core-object-security.md

    * If decryption succeeds, update the Replay Window, as described in {{sequence-numbers}}.

+7. Store the attribute-value pair (Token, \{Security Context, Partial IV\}) in order to be able to find the Security Context and the request_piv from the Token to protect the response.

-7. Add decrypted Code, options and payload to the decrypted request.
+8. Add decrypted Code, options and payload to the decrypted request.
 The OSCORE option is removed.

-8. The decrypted CoAP request is processed according to {{RFC7252}}.
+9. The decrypted CoAP request is processed according to {{RFC7252}}.

 ### Supporting Block-wise